15 Different Types of Rakes for Domestic Use

 As the name may suggest, a shrub rake is designed to fit into smaller spaces, such as between and under shrubs and plants, flower beds, and also around fencing.

 Another good use for shrub rakes is managing mulch in a garden.
-The smaller design lends itself will for that purpose as space in those areas is limited and plants won’t get damaged.
+The smaller design lends itself well to that purpose as space in those areas is limited, and plants won’t get damaged.

 6. Hand Rake

-A hand rake is exactly that, a smaller sized handheld rake that can be managed by one hand, almost like a mini version of a garden (bow or flat head) rake.
+A hand rake is precisely that: a smaller-sized handheld rake that can be managed by one hand, almost like a mini version of a garden (bow or flat head) rake.

-Hand rakes are designed for digging and moving soil around in smaller areas, where a conventional garden rake would simply be too large.
-They can also be used to for cleaning up flower beds.
+Hand rakes are designed for digging and moving soil around in smaller areas, where a conventional garden rake would be too large.
+They can also be used for cleaning up flower beds.

 7. Thatch Rake